libxsmm/libxsmm/samples/eltwise/README.md

 ## Compare performance between different architectures

-If your machine supports multiple architectures like ARM ASIMD and ARM SVE, you can set the environment variable ARCH1 to a second architecture.
+If your machine supports multiple architectures like ARM ASIMD and ARM SVE, you can set the environment variable **ARCH1** to a second architecture.
 The performance tests will then run the kernels on both architectures, and compare them.

 ## Useful environment variables

-When you want to test another architecture, specify LIBXSMM_TARGET.
+When you want to test another architecture, specify **LIBXSMM_TARGET**.

-If you want more debugging information, set LIBXSMM_VERBOSE.
+If you want more debugging information, set **LIBXSMM_VERBOSE**.
 Setting it to -1 will print all debug information, and write the JIT-ed kernels into local files.